theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-two/thag2.42.md

 bookHidden: true
 ---

-## 2.42 Cūḷapanthaka
+## 2.42 Dhammapāla

-Through laziness and lack of effort,
+The young monk
-I was unable to memorize even a verse.
+Who is devoted to the teaching of the Buddha,
-But the Buddha, compassionate and kind,
+Wakeful among those who sleep—
-Taught me the essence of the Dhamma.
+His life isn’t in vain.

-With a handful of dust as a simile,
+So let the wise devote themselves
-He made me realize impermanence;
+To faith, virtuous behaviour,
-Now my mind is well-liberated,
+Confidence, and insight into Dhamma,
-I’ve attained the end of suffering.
+Remembering the teachings of the Buddhas.

 ## Notes